slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 <!--
 > *"Don’t be irreplaceable, if you can’t be replaced, you can’t be promoted.*
-> *"How did people come to believe that if everyone went to college we could all just get jobs sending each other emails and someone else (who?) would maintain all physical elements of modern society?
-It sounds so dumb when you say it explicitly."  -- x@empty_america*
 - "estava a perder o controlo da minha carreira"  -- vertonghen

 - "Don’t try to be original.
 Be simple.
 Be good technically, and if there is something in you, it will come out."